St Joseph’s Catholic Primary School

 The children were so happy and proud of themselves when they achieved something.
 Rewards with marbles really gave them something to aspire to– SEN Governor completing monitoring

-In the current financial year 2018-19 the school will continue with all the actions outlined above.
-The School Improvement Plan 2018-19, key priority 5 states;
+In the current financial year 2019-20 the school will continue with the actions outlined above.
+The School Improvement Plan 2019-20, Equality Objective 1;

 So for this academic year;

-– Nurture and pastoral support will provide 15 hours a week in dedicated HLTA time for pupil premium.
+– Nurture and pastoral support will provide 15 hours a week in dedicated HLTA time for pupil premium, along with TA 12.5 hours.
 This includes five full mornings of nurture provision for four disadvantaged pupils.
 We are able to support pupils with a range of options that best meet their needs either on a regular basis as well as when required at short notice.

-– Two ELSAs are released to provide timetabled ELSA support- still including our PP pupils (2 hours per week for pupil premium).
+– Two ELSAs are released to provide timetabled ELSA support – still including our PP pupils (4 hours total per week for pupil premium).

-– One TA works five afternoons with PP children in class and on support programmes
+– One TA works five afternoons with PP child in class and on support programmes